-As I have previously noted, there is a long history of tribal challenges to our Class III authority.
-These challenges have prompted us to appear before this Committee in the past to ask for legislation clarifying our authority.
-Now that a court has spoken to the issue we must again, and with renewed vigor, ask this Committee to support legislation that eliminates any question regarding our legal authority to monitor and regulate Class III gaming and that clarifies that NIGC authority over Class III gaming is as broad as it is over Class 11 gaming.
+As I have previously noted, there is a long history of tribal challenges to our class III authority.
+These challenges have prompted us to appear before this committee in the past to ask for legislation clarifying our authority.
+Now that a court has spoken to the issue we must again, and with renewed vigor, ask this committee to support legislation that eliminates any question regarding our legal authority to monitor and regulate class III gaming and that clarifies that NIGC authority over class III gaming is as broad as it is over class II gaming.